zowe/zowe.github.io/download.md

   <p><u>Recommendation:</u> All extenders interested in earning v2 conformance review the v2 conformance criteria,
     determine if technical changes are necessary, make appropriate modifications and prepare to apply for v2 conformance prior to v2 LTS publication.</p>
-  <b>Zowe Vnext Availability to Extenders</b><br />
-  <i>Early Access Software </i><br />
-  <p>Several pre-GA releases of Zowe v2 will be made available to Zowe extenders and the general public prior* to the
-    actual Zowe v2 GA release delivery to allow extenders time to perform Zowe v2 testing with their extensions and disclose their compatibility status. (*dates to-be-determined)</p>
-  <i>Early Access Conformance Criteria</i><br />
-  <p>The Zowe v2 conformance criteria for all extensions/plugins participating in the conformance program will be made
-    available to all Zowe v1 conformant extenders prior* to the Zowe v2 GA release to give extenders time to adapt to applicable changes. (*dates to-be-determined) Note: See Zowe Support Provider conformance section below for details on v2 Support Provider conformance.</p>
-  <b>More Information</b>
-  <p>Visit the Zowe v2 release page at <a href="https://zowe.org/vNext.html">https://zowe.org/vNext.html</a> for
-    comprehensive information related to the V2 release.</p>

 </section>